godaraprashant24/HackerRank/StackAndQueue/README.md

 # HackerRank
-This Repository contains the solutions to thw HackerRank problems.
+This Repository contains the solutions to th HackerRank problems related to Stack and Queue.